rogerpence/command-runner/README.md

 1. Make cr executable with:
    - sudo chmod +x /usr/local/bin/cr

 I use command-runner mostly on my host machine.
-But because it's a simple, single Python script it also easy to install into your VM's or Docker images.
+But because it's a simple, single Python script it's also easy to install into your VMs or Docker images.

-# Todo
+## Todo

 * Show warnings when loading a subsquent command definition file overwrites previous command definitions.